NusrutDeloitte/mood-tracker-dashboard/README.md

 MVP 2: Title More emotions Input field where people can write Basic Styles MVP 3: Finish daily goals Make it pretty
 MVP 4: More Time: Background color based on mood

+Start with npm install
+Run with npm run dev